 We did do some research to help you in your decision, take a peek at the Best States for a Nurse to Work and Live.

 It takes a special adventurous soul who works hard and plays even harder to be a travel nurse.
-If you think you fit the bill, contact us and we’ll have a recruiter reach out with lots of helpful information and job opportunities!
+If you think you fit the bill, contact us.
+We’ll have a recruiter reach out with lots of helpful information and job opportunities!

 How many of the signs did you relate to?
 Did this help you answer “is travel nursing right for me?”
-We want to hear, comment below.
+We want to hear it, comment below.